 - Save your receipts: Save receipts for all medical expenses.
 You can use these to reimburse yourself from the HSA at a later date.

 - Name a beneficiary: It is important to designate a beneficiary on your HSA.
 When you pass away, what happens to your HSA depends on your beneficiary designation.
 If your spouse is the beneficiary, they will inherit the HSA and it will be treated as if it is their own.
-However, is someone other than your spouse is the beneficiary, the account stops.
+However, is someone other than your spouse is the beneficiary, the account stops being an HSA and the fair market value of the HSA becomes taxable to the beneficiary in the year of your death.

 Contributing to an HSA may be a great tool to reduce taxes owed today and to save for future health care costs depending on your situation.
 If you are interested in a high-deductible health care plan, contact your employer’s HR department and ask if a high-deductible plan is an option.
 Please also feel free to Contact Us to discuss how an HSA may work in your specific situation.